liberland/docs/blockchain/tokenomics-primer.md

 Similarly, the price of LLD will be determined by open markets once LLD is available widely.

-Please note that any references to an "official currency" or "preferred currency" refers solely to a government unit of accounting.
-There is no legal tender for Liberland.
+Please note that any references to a "preferred currency" refers solely to a government unit of accounting.
+There is no legal tender in Liberland.
 Everybody in Liberland is able to pay with whatever currency, barter, favours or other means of exchange the seller will accept, without any government interference.

 ![LLD Inflation Chart](media/LLDTokenomics.png)